pepk0/WordHelper/ReadMe.md

     > A message is displayed if the file is missing or the path is incorrect, instead of the program crashing.
 ----

-### How it works
+### How it works:
-this program uses a Txt file of Bulgarian words, when a query is made with a sequence of elements and a specific length a permutation function is called and all permutations with the given length are created and stored in a list, a validate word function is called and we loop through the list of validated words and check if any of them match the permutations
+This program uses a Txt file of Bulgarian words, when a query is made with a sequence of elements and a specific length a permutation function is called and all permutations with the given length are created and stored in a list, a validate word function is called and we loop through the list of validated words and check if any of them match the permutations.

 ----
-### Constraints
+### Constraints:
-while the program uses a list of 230k+ validated Bulgarian words, some of the mobile app's words may not appear in the words list.
+While the program uses a list of 230k+ validated Bulgarian words, some of the mobile app's words may not appear in the words list.

 ----